 Highlights from New Brunswick (2014 - )

 The New Brunswick Government’s analysis of 3-years of province-wide delivery of IM&M+ shows compelling evidence that participants move more effectively through the service system toward employment and that it breaks cycles of dependence on social assistance (IM&M Evaluation Report, 2018).

 Since IM&M+’s province-wide introduction in New Brunswick in 2014, 2,200 people are no longer on social assistance.
 Conservatively, that is a 15-to-20-million-dollar savings for the government over a seven-year period.

-The ON Centre for Workforce Innovation’s (OCWI) evaluation of IM&M+ pilots echo these findings, showing significant changes in career goal clarity and perceived ability to overcome barriers to career goals.
+The Ontario research also showed significant changes in career goal clarity and perceived ability to overcome barriers to career goals.

 - Almost 40% of participants in the OCWI pilots were employed or in education 2-3 months after the program;

 - 31% were employed and 80% of those had found permanent positions.

 - Almost all participants (88%) were addressing employability needs through employment services (69%), housing supports (56%) and/or mental health services (25%).